Simulation-Software-Engineering/Lecture-Material/packaging/overview.md

 Learning goals:

-- Understanding the necessity to package code
+- Understanding the necessity to somehow package code written in a crude way
-- Determining the type of packaging required for your code
+- Being able to determine the type of packaging required for the code
-- Modifying code and packaging it
+- Modifying code and packaging it according to a standardization
-- Uploading code to a remote package managing platform
+- Uploading code to a remote package managing platform and testing the installation

-## Quiz
+## Survey

 | Duration | Format | Material |
 | --- | --- | --- |
 | 15 minutes | poll | x |

-- Conduct an online poll with 3-4 questions to get an impression of how much the students already know about packaging
+- Conduct an online poll with four questions to get an impression of how much the students already know about packaging
 - Discuss results and quantify the minimum knowledge level of the class
 - **Most important question**: How do students perceive the term *packaging*?